Table of Contents

 Small Screens (30-39 inches)

 Highlights: A great energy-efficient choice for RVs, off-grid living, and every home concerned about saving power, from a company that is eco-minded.
-Our top pick for an eco-friendly TV for 2020.
+Our top pick for an eco-friendly TV.

 |Annual energy use||64.34 kWh/yr|